Guinikoumba

 Guinikoumba, also spelled Guénékoumba, is a village located in Haut-Mbomou Prefecture, Central African Republic.

 History

 In 2013, an unknown armed group attacked a van that transported vaccines to Zemio 2 km from Guinikoumba.
 They killed the doctors and the crews and burned the vehicle.
-Subsequently, the villagers felt threatened by the armed group near their village.
+Subsequently, the villagers felt threatened by the presence of an armed group near their village.
 They decided to take refuge in a field 15 km downstream from the village.
 As a result, Guinikoumba temporarily became a ghost town.
 The residents soon returned to the village.

 On 25 April 2015, 17 LRA militias raided Guinikoumba.
 They looted houses, a school, and a health post and abducted two people.
-A clash between the local and LRA militia ensued, injuring one LRA militia.
+A clash between the local and LRA ensued, injuring one LRA militia.
 The residents fled Guinikoumba and only returned one week after the attack.

-Facilities
+Education

+Guinikoumba has one school.
+In 2013, JUPEDEC constructed a school building with three classrooms to replace the straw school that was built by the community.
+However, in 2015, the construction was halted due to insecurity.